 Let’s test this.

-In the video, Newman is actually standing in the Museo Nacional de Arquelogica de Brazil.
+In the video, Newman is actually standing in the Museo Nacional de Arquelogica de Bolivia.
 We can see the alleged “stone sphere” over his shoulder.
 Yet, he only shows the briefest glimpse of the artifact in question.
 And he seems to avoid the other artifacts within the display altogether.
 And he definitely doesn’t show or read the small interpretive sign that accompanies the display.
 My guess is that the reason for this is that the assemblage, when taken as a whole, do not fit with the narrative Newman prefers.
 He spends more video time on Scottish spheres half a word away than he does on the wonderful artifact right in front of him.

 My trip to Bolivia won’t be until 2019, and I’ve added this museum to one of my stops mostly because I’m very curious about that little interpretive sign–a white card that I noticed in another video provided by the Bolivian Ministry of Culture.
 They show just a tad bit more of the display but only a glimpse of the card.
 In their video, the display appears to be one that shows an agricultural or subsistence interpretation.
 There’s a metate–or grinding stone–on the right side.
 Several stones that look like they might be manos–or pestles–in the middle, and a rather large cooking vessel on the right.
 Between the cooking vessel and the pestles resides the “Tiwanaku sphere.”